Skip to main content

 targetNodes: 18

-Because NVL72-powered instances must be deployed as full racks, CoreWeave’s Day 2+ automation cannot automatically replace a misbehaving Node with one from a different rack.
+Because NVL72-powered instances must be deployed as full racks, CoreWeave’s Day 2+ automation can’t automatically replace a malfunctioning Node with one from a different rack.
 Instead, NVL72-powered Nodes must be physically exchanged within the same rack.
 As a best practice, workloads should tolerate up to two unavailable Nodes per rack for maintenance purposes.
-If a rack experiences more than two unavailable Nodes, the entire rack is cordoned and drained for service.
+If a rack has more than two unavailable Nodes, the entire rack is cordoned and drained for service.

 Manage Pod affinity

-To fully leverage the capabilities of the NVL72 architecture’s shared NVLink fabric, all Nodes from the same job must be scheduled onto the same rack with the same NVLink domain for optimal performance.
-This is especially important for large-scale distributed computing tasks, where efficient communication between GPUs can dramatically reduce processing times.
+To take full advantage of the NVL72 architecture’s shared NVLink fabric, all Nodes from the same job must be scheduled onto the same rack with the same NVLink domain for optimal performance.
+This is especially important for large-scale distributed computing tasks, where efficient communication between GPUs reduces processing times.

 Slurm users should use the Topology/Block Plugin for Slurm to control job placement.